Napkin Films · Creative Technology

 Animated Short Films

 Stick figures.
 Chip tune scores.
 AI voices.
-Every film is made entirely from code — Python, numpy, and a lot of late nights.
+A growing catalog of animated short films, including Out of Your Mind, a series dedicated to Alan Watts.
+Every film is made entirely from code: Python, numpy, and a lot of late nights.

 The Studio